zef-dev/convoworks-wp/readme.txt

 It is highly customizable meaning that you can add additional components, functionalities and even service templates through your plugin or theme.

+Our conversation editor is truly unique on the market.
+Besides the powerful workflow components ecosystem, Convoworks editor describes conversation through some kind of sitemap making it easier to adopt for web developers.

 **Who can use this plugin and how?**

 * **Website owners** - With the Convoworks you can create Alexa skills using the GUI only.
 Practically, any webmaster should be able to use it.
 For more advanced and complex services you might seek help from your usual WordPress developers.